 Outline

-This page describes the AVI 2024 Workshop on Hybrid Human-AI Systems.
+This page describes the HHAI 2025 Workshop on Hybrid Human-AI Systems.
+If you're looking for last year's workshop, please visit the 2024 edition.

-In 1960 the visionary Joseph Licklider wrote “Man-Computer Symbiosis”, looking forward to a day when computation could "augment the human intellect" in a similar way that mechanical tools augmented humans' physical abilities.
-Sixty years on, this vision seems about to become reality.
-AI systems are working alongside people in many areas including complex visual analytics, coding using tools such as co-pilot and music composition with generative AI.
-We have long experience in expert systems elicitation techniques that attempt to capture and often substitute human expertise in AI systems and also in systems where AI performs some sub-task such as speech recognition.
-However, we are still in the infancy of understanding how to design and build truly synergistic systems where humans and AI work flexibly alongside one another complimenting the different abilities of each.
+In 1960 the visionary Joseph Licklider wrote "Man-Computer Symbiosis", looking forward to a day when computation could “augment the human intellect” in a similar way that mechanical tools augmented humans' physical abilities.
+Today, this vision is becoming reality as AI systems work alongside people in complex tasks ranging from visual analytics to code generation.
+While we have experience with expert systems and AI performing specific subtasks, we are still learning how to design truly synergistic systems where humans and AI work flexibly together, leveraging their complementary abilities.
 Some human-in-the-loop systems, effectively mean the human is a cog in the machine, however true synergy means adapting AI algorithms to work more meaningfully with human intervention and adapting user interactions to make human intentions more available to the AI.

 In this workshop we aim to bring together researchers working or intending to work in this new and rich area.
 Some will bring experience in designing intelligent systems; others may have worked on synergistic systems using non-AI technology; some may bring understandings of human-human collaboration; and others still simply interested and excited by the potential opportunities on radically new interactions.